niemopen/cmftool/README.md

 General questions about OASIS Open Projects may be directed to OASIS staff at [project-admin@lists.oasis-open-projects.org](mailto:project-admin@lists.oasis-open-projects.org)

+## What's new in version 1.0-alpha.7

+* Fix duplicate properties in augmentation types

+## What's new in version 1.0-alpha.6

+* Several fixes to "cmftool m2xmsg" command

 ## What's new in version 1.0-alpha.5

 * Add -v option to cmftool m2x and m2xmsg